 Isn’t that lovely?
 So many juicy details and so much glowing praise!
 Unfortunately, it’s so long (204 words!) that no one will ever read it.

 Here’s how I would edit this testimonial down.
-Note that it still hits all three elements:
+Notice that it still hits the BEFORE, DURING, and AFTER: